Eleanor C. Pressly

 Eleanor Crockett Pressly (1918 – May 10, 2003) was an American mathematician and aeronautical engineer in the sounding rocket program at NASA's Goddard Space Flight Center.
+She worked on the Aerobee rocket with James Van Allen and John W. Townsend Jr. in the late 1950s.

 Early life

-Eleanor Crockett Pressly was born in Due West, South Carolina, the only child of Samuel Agnew Pressly and Georgia Crockett Pressly.
+Pressly was born in Due West, South Carolina in 1918, the only child of Samuel Agnew Pressly and Georgia Crockett Pressly.
 She earned a bachelor's degree at Erskine College in 1938, and a master's degree in mathematics at Duke University in 1943.

 President John F. Kennedy with 1963 Federal Woman's Award winners.
 From left to right: Katie Louchheim, Bessie Margolin, Eleanor L. Makel, Verna C. Mohagen, President Kennedy, Blanche W. Noyes, Eleanor C. Pressly, Katharine Mather.
 Photograph by Cecil W. Stoughton.